 Like most problem-solvers, procurement professionals have a metaphorical toolbox that they reach into from time to time to assist in acquiring best value.
 In this article, we discuss one of the tools in the public procurement toolbox, the Procurement Technical Assistance Center (PTAC).
 In case you haven’t utilized this tool before, let’s get you familiar with it!
 A guiding principle of public procurement is the maximization of competition.
-PTACs help to increase bid participation by working one-on-one with small businesses and assist them in competing for government contracts.
+PTACs help to increase bid participation by working one-on-one with small businesses and assisting them in competing for government contracts.

-PTACs make sure that a government receives the maximum amount of competition when it puts forth a request for proposals, information, tender or quotations.
+PTACs make sure that a government receives the maximum amount of competition when it puts forth a request for proposals, information, tender, or quotations.
 The federal government mandates that a percentage of dollars spent on federal contracts must be awarded to small businesses each year to expand competition and encourage local economic development.
 According to this article by the Federation of American Scientists in 2017, $31 billion or 30 percent of small business dollars in federal contracts, were awarded without competition as sole source contracts.
 As procurement professionals, we need more small business options in our bidding pool.
 PTACs are a convenient, free tool that can offer help to small businesses who need to prequalify for government contracts.
 This can be a useful resource to refer small businesses to so you can expand your pool of qualified vendors.

 Authorized in 1985 and administered by the Department of Defense’s Defense Logistics Agency (DLA), the Procurement Technical Assistance Program (PTAP) was created to grow the number of businesses capable of participating in the government marketplace.
-The PTAP program gave birth to the PTAC state specific offices.
+The PTAP program gave birth to the PTAC state-specific offices.
 PTAC offices are financed by the DLA with matching funds from state and local governments and non-profit organizations.
 As of 2019, there are 94 PTACs and over 300 local offices nationwide.
-The single goal of each PTAC is to assist every business that comes through their office with becoming eligible to compete for a government contact.
+The single goal of each PTAC is to assist every business that comes through their office with becoming eligible to compete for a government contract.
 PTACs are easily accessible and commonly found across the country – if you need their services, you can definitely find them!

 Working with a PTAC is a win-win-win situation.
 The state wins by maximizing competition, the business wins by being government contract ready, and the citizenry wins because their dollars are invested back into the local community/state.
-If you think back to our Keeping Up with the Economy post on Pulse, you already understand that utilizing these small and local businesses are a great way to boost local economic development!
+If you think back to our Keeping Up with the Economy post on Pulse, you already understand that utilizing these small and local businesses is a great way to boost local economic development!
 Utilizing your state or local PTAC amplifies competition, allows for maximizing competition, and invests in the local and state economy.